 Chris Carra

-Built Like a Badass?!
+Built Like A Badass?!
 (How I Train in 2022)

 You probably don’t need me to tell you that I am not a bodybuilder, physique model or professional athlete (I enjoy red wine too much for all that!).